The Wai Khru

 Boxers should ‘Wai Khru’ in the way it has been done by our ancestors in the past.
 It is a way to help preserve the art of Muaythai from disappearing or from losing its authenticity.

 The first thing a boxer learns in Muaythai is the Wai Khru.
 The Wai Khru is not designed to insult or show off to the opponent.
-It is a ritual in memory and in respect of the mentor who have given the boxer his knowledge and skill.
+It is a ritual in memory and in respect of the mentor who has given the boxer his knowledge and skill.